If you're worried you won't have enough time to devote to academics, consider working as a study hall or library monitor.

 Don't automatically dismiss the idea of babysitting just because you're in college.
 Babysitters make good money (usually between $10-$15/hour, and sometimes even $20/hour), and there are lots of different hours you can work, depending on the age of the kids you babysit.
 Plus, there's the opportunity to get some of your school work done during downtime.

 University employees, including professors and administrative staff, usually favor college students when choosing a babysitter; if you like working with kids, keep your eye out for babysitting positions near your college.

 How to Land the Job: Check with your career office or student employment office or search online for babysitting jobs.

 Most colleges dedicate a lot of their resources to research.
 Many departments - from biology to chemistry, physics to engineering, psychology to sociology - recruit paid research assistants.
-Not all research is in hard science though.
-You may be able to find a job doing background research for English, history, psychology or sociology.
+Not all research is in hard science.
+You may be able to find a job doing background research for English, history, psychology, or sociology.

 While the positions usually require some background knowledge of the field, if you're majoring in an area that involves research, a research assistant job makes an excellent addition to your resume.